Azure/template-analyzer/docs/customizing-evaluation-outputs.md

 # Customizing Evaluation Outputs

 ## Overview
 Template BPA customization is authored in JSON.
 Custom evaluation settings are written in a separate configuration and used on tool execution.
 See the main README for details on [how to run Template BPA with a configuration file](https://github.com/Azure/template-analyzer#using-the-template-bpa).
+It currently only supports the JSON-based rules.

 ## Template BPA Rule Object
 Here are the fields that make up a custom configuration file: